Inside visits and special features are shown in UPPERCASE in the tour description.

 PIERRE–BADLANDS NATIONAL PARK–MOUNT RUSHMORE–KEYSTONE.
 First, a drive through Fort Pierre National Grassland to see the prairie as it once was when only buffalo and the Sioux Indians occupied the land.
 Next is BADLANDS NATIONAL PARK, where 37 million years of wind and water have carved a remarkably colorful sight.
 Then, head into the Black Hills and behold the granite faces of MOUNT RUSHMORE, a giant monument to four American presidents—Washington, Jefferson, Lincoln, and Roosevelt.

 KEYSTONE–CODY.
-Head through the rich, mountainous country to Buffalo, where open-range cattle kings made war on the sheep ranchers of the 1880s.
+Head through the rich, mountainous country past Buffalo, where open-range cattle kings made war on the sheep ranchers of the 1880s.
 Drive past Sheridan, the scene of many fierce battles between the U.S. Cavalry and the Sioux, Cheyenne, and Crow Indians.
 Then, climb over the Bighorn Mountains en route to the overnight stop in Buffalo Bill’s frontier town of Cody.

 WEST YELLOWSTONE.
 DAY EXCURSION TO YELLOWSTONE NATIONAL PARK.
 This morning, return to Yellowstone National Park and visit the bubbling mud paint pots, the reliable “blow” of Old Faithful, Yellowstone’s great geyser, and West Thumb geyser basin.
 Return to West Yellowstone and explore on your own.